MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

     > [!NOTE]
     > The project templates are updated with the extension.
 The updated templates apply to newly created projects only.
 The code for your existing projects is not updated when the extension is updated.

-1. You can now run your application with the latest QDK.

 ## Update VS Code QDK extension

 1. Update the Quantum VS Code extension